ur-mni/PolyScopeX-SDK/README.md

     `./run-simulator`

+    You should now see the output from the script, as URSim is booting up.

 2. Open the PORTS tab next to your terminal. ![Forward Port Landing](images/portForward.png)

 3. You will have the option to forward a port here.
 By default, the simulator is launched on port 80.
 Enter "80" into the port number field and press enter. ![Forward Port Landing](images/portForward2.png)

 4. You can now open the dynamically generated link to view and use URSim.
+This can take a couple minutes, and you may need to reload your simulator tab after the system is up and running.

 5. If you want to close the simulator, enter `ctrl + c` into the terminal in which you ran the run-simulator script.